shorthills-ai/mlflow/docs/source/what-is-mlflow.rst

 .. figure:: _static/images/what-is-mlflow/tracking-chart.png
     :width: 100%
-    :alt: Screenshot of the MLflow Tracking Chart view, showing a number of runs and a comparison of their parameters and metrics.
+    :alt: Screenshot of the MLflow Tracking Chart view, showing several runs and a comparison of their parameters and metrics.

 - :ref:`MLflow Models <models>`: A model packaging format and suite of tools that let you easily deploy a trained model (from any ML library) for batch or real-time inference on platforms such as Docker, Apache Spark, Databricks, Azure ML and AWS SageMaker.
 This image shows MLflow Tracking UI's view of a run's detail and its MLflow model.
 You can see that the artifacts in the **model** directory include the model weights, files describing the model's environment and dependencies, and sample code for loading the model and inferencing with it: